Dreamed 1971/7/14 by Chris Wayan

-I was finally able to tell my folks about real things.
-I mentioned the day of the murders as the time when I accepted the importance of dreams in my life--and the time when I distinguished my father's philosophy from mine.
+I was finally able to tell my folks real things.
+I mentioned the day of the murders as the time when I accepted the importance of dreams in my life--and the time when I diverged from my father's philosophy.
 He's a devout scientist, believing we can only trust the rational conscious, for we're violent savages beneath: madmen in straitjackets!
 His little breakfast speech, precognitively parodied by the Mayor in my dream, first claimed the killer's madness and crimes for his own, and then generalized his slander of his inner self to include all of us, too!
 He took on another man's madness and evil--an evil that, far from being common, was so grotesque it got headlines and galvanized half a state.

 So I finally told that dream to my folks--what it meant to me, and that I regretted not sharing it with them that day, when it might have changed their interpretations of their own dreams.
 One nightmare is personal; two could be coincidence; THREE parallel nightmares are simply not personal any more.

 Neither one of them remembered such dreams, such murders, such a day at all.

 That shook me.
 I wrote my dream out briefly, wondering if I'd imagined or exaggerated the events around it.
 (I still had no doubts about the dream).